-Working outdoors, pupils will work with younger schoolchildren to help build their confidence and resilience through a number of activities and challenges such as den building and parachute games, designed to work within a woodland setting.
-Pupils will show leadership, creativity and responsibility as well as developing personal relationships with the younger children.
+Working outdoors, students will work with younger schoolchildren to help build their confidence and resilience through a number of activities and challenges such as den building and parachute games, designed to work within a woodland setting.
+Students will show leadership, creativity and responsibility as well as developing personal relationships with the younger children.

-The opportunity to study a fascinating branch of zoology, developing independent learning skills and working collaboratively with pupils from a number of different years will be the rewards for boys during Herpetology.
+The opportunity to study a fascinating branch of zoology, developing independent learning skills and working collaboratively with pupils from a number of different years will be the rewards for pupils during Herpetology.

 Reptiles and amphibians – the subjects of herpetology – are increasingly appreciated as model organisms in many fields of zoology, and are the focus of growing conservation concern due to the alarming decline of many species.
 During this activity, pupils will be able to study different species, gain specialised knowledge and skills relating to these animals and be involved in researching, sourcing and caring for John Lyon’s own reptiles.
 Pupils will develop their scientific, independent learning and collaborative skills and use a wide range of sources to develop their knowledge of reptiles and amphibians and will also be given the opportunity to develop teamwork skills by producing presentations and projects.